-Tami Panhuis' research lab is broadly interested in evolutionary genetics and the evolution of fish placenta traits.
-Panhuis teaches courses at Ohio Wesleyan on human physiology, anatomy, evolution, introduction to cell biology, and UC160.
+Tami Panhuis' research lab is broadly interested in comparative evolutionary biology and the evolution of fish placenta traits.
+Panhuis teaches courses at Ohio Wesleyan on human physiology, human anatomy, evolution, introduction to cell biology, island biology and UC160.

 For more information about Tami Panhuis, view her Curriculum Vitae.

 Selected Publications / Presentations